-The featured bridges into a desirable mobility future are represented in the thesis in the form of a mobility service with three spotlights, selected on the basis of scenario-based research, expert interviews and field research.
+The featured bridges are represented in the thesis in the form of a mobility service with three spotlights, selected on the basis of scenario-based research, expert interviews and field research.

 An intermodal mobility station to improve the transition experience between different means of transportation.

 Interweave different mobility services and creating hubs where people actually like to spend time.